ryanhe312/waifu2x-qt/README.md

 ## Privacy

-* We generate log for your convenient feedback.
-* We access images on your disk to process.
+* We access your selected images to process.
 * We do not collect any of your informations.

 ## Credit